<div>Riots. protecting your personal data is our priority.

 5. Are your personal data likely to be transferred outside the European Union?

-Your personal data is hosted for the duration of the processing on the servers of the company Firebase Google, located in the European Union.
+Your personal data is hosted for the duration of the processing on the servers of the company Firebase Google, located in the United Stated of America.

 As part of the tools we use (see article 4 on the recipients of your personal data, especially our processors), your personal data may be transferred outside the European Union.
 The transfer of your personal data in this context is secured with the use of following safeguards: